anhnguyendepocen/computing-basics/README.md

 These "must know" basics are in [the wiki](https://github.com/brianhigh/computing-basics/wiki).

+## Disclaimer

+The information contained in this [repository](https://github.com/brianhigh/computing-basics) should not be construed in any way as giving business, legal or other advice, or warranting as fail proof, the security of information provided via this [repository](https://github.com/brianhigh/computing-basics).

+While all attempts are made to provide accurate, current and reliable information we recognize the possibility of human and/or mechanical error.
+Therefore, the editors and contributors of The Computing Basics Team expressly deny any warranty of the accuracy, reliability or timeliness of any information published by this system and shall not be held liable for any losses caused by reliance upon the accuracy, reliability or timeliness of such information.
+Any person who relies upon such information obtained from this [repository](https://github.com/brianhigh/computing-basics) does so at his or her own risk.

 ## The Computing Basics Team

 The team consists of editors (Brian High) and contributors, listed below.